 Pension funds are the only pension vehicles allowed by the Law of State Funded Pensions for state-funded pension scheme.
-The law states that a funded pension scheme is a state-organized set of measures for making contributions, administration of funds contributed and payments of pensions which (without increasing the total amount of contributions for old age pensions)- provides an opportunity to acquire additional pension capital by investing part of the pensions' contributions in financial instruments and other assets in accordance with the procedures specified in the Law.
+The law states that a funded pension scheme is a state-organized set of measures for making contributions, administration of funds contributed and payments of pensions which (without increasing the total amount of contributions for old age pensions) - provides an opportunity to acquire additional pension capital by investing part of the pensions' contributions in financial instruments and other assets in accordance with the procedures specified in the Law.

-Currently (as of 31 December 2017), 23 state-funded pension schemes have been operational on the Pillar II market.
-Three new funds emerged during 2017, of which two funds present their investment strategy as "passive".
+Currently (as of 31 December 2018), 31 state-funded pension schemes have been operational on the Pillar II market.
+Eight new funds emerged during 2018, most of them introduced low-cost passive investment strategy.
 There is no specific legal recognition of types of pension funds based on their investment strategy, nor any legal requirement to provide a specific investment strategy for pension funds.
 It is up to a pension fund manager to provide an in-demand type of pension fund in order to succeed on the market.
 However, every fund manager is required to develop a systematic set of provisions, according to which funds are managed.
 They are presented in a prospectus of the relevant pension fund and in a key investor information document (KIID, specific for UCITS funds, but with particular features) for participants of the scheme.
 The prospectus of a pension fund and the key information document for participants are an integral part of the contract entered into between the Agency and the manager of pension funds.
 Pension fund prospectus must clearly define the risk-reward profile and indicate proposed investment strategy of the respective expected portfolio structure.